creativescala/creative-scala/book/src/pages/substitution/order.md

 We can use block expressions to investigate the order in which method parameters are evaluated, by putting `println` expression inside a block that evaluates to some other useful value.

-For example, using `Image.rectangle` or `Color.hsl` and block expressions, we can determine if Scala evaluates method parameters in a fixed order, and if so what that order is.
+Using a method with multiple parameters (for example, `Image.rectangle` or `Color.hsl`) and block expressions, determine if Scala evaluates method parameters in a fixed order, and if so what that order is.

 Note that you can write a block compactly, on one line, by separating expressions with semicolons (`;`).
 This is generally not good style but might be useful for these experiments.